-- fname (str) Name of file to be executed (should have .py or .ipy extension). - options (optional, list) Extra command-line flags to be passed to IPython. - commands (optional, list) Commands to send in on stdin commands=()) Utility to call 'ipython filename' and validate output/error.
+- fname (str) Name of file to be executed (should have .py or .ipy extension). - options (optional, list) Extra command-line flags to be passed to IPython. - commands (optional, list) Commands to send in on stdin commands=())

 Return type (stdout, stderr) of ipython subprocess.